owncloud-archive/documentation/user_manual/files/access_webgui.rst

 You can play videos in ownCloud with the Video Player app, by clicking once on the file.
-Please note, video streaming by the native ownCloud video player depends on your Web browser and the video’s format.
+Please note, video streaming by the native ownCloud video player depends on your Web browser and the video's format.

 If your ownCloud administrator has enabled video streaming, and it doesn't work in your Web browser, it may be a browser-related issue.
 See